kaist-cp/smr-benchmark/README.md

   jemalloc since [the Rust library for jemalloc](https://crates.io/crates/jemallocator) does not support Windows.

-* The benchmark run by `./sanitize.sh` will generate inaccurate memory usage report since it uses the default memory allocator instead of jemalloc.
+* The benchmark run by `./sanitize.sh` will not generate memory usage report since it uses the default memory allocator instead of jemalloc.
 The memory tracker relies on jemalloc's functionalities which doesn't keep track of allocations by the default allocator.